Bok-ATG/astro-bot-v1/README.md

 - **Textbook Bot**: Answers questions based on uploaded documents
 - **Vision Bot**: Analyzes and describes images shared in channels
 - **Summary Bot**: Generates summaries of channel activity
-- **Interactive Commands**: Responds to slash commands for bot statistics and help

-The bot uses Socket Mode for real-time event handling and can process files, messages, and user interactions.
+- **Slash Commands**:
+  - `/generate-summary` - Posts a summary of recent activity
+  - `/bot-stats` - Shows stats about the bot’s activity
+  - `/help` - Provides a help message listing

+The bot uses Slack's [socket mode](https://api.slack.com/apis/socket-mode) for event handling, which does not require exposing a public HTTP Request URL.

 ## Quickstart